Lake Garda is situated at the north of Italy and is Italy’s largest lake.

 The south of Lake Garda (Torri del Benaco, Garda, Bardolino) has a lovely Mediterranean feel about it, with much softer scenery.

 All along the lake side are small villages or large towns all offering something completely different.
 There are villages that seem to have been forgotten throughout the ages with just one small port, bar and maybe a restaurant or two.

 There are also a few larger towns offering cinema, sports, shopping and wonderful restaurants.
 Travel around the lake during the summer months is simple with a regular ferry, hydrofoil and car ferry service.

 From Lake Garda it is very easy to get to Venice, Verona, Milan, Innsbruck, Modena, Mantova and the Dolomites.
 There are excursions that run most days to many of these resorts.

-Riva and nearby Torbole are international windsurfing areas.
-Rock climbing, mountain biking, cycling, sailing, hiking are also offered here.
+Riva and nearby Torbole are international windsurfing and sailing areas.

 Malcesine and Limone are much smaller and are very busy in the summer, however from October to March are very quiet with only a few residents living there all year round.

 Gardone is situated at the south west of Lake Garda and is a very elegant resort.
 Along the hillside are many historical and beautiful villas and hotels.
 Gardone itself is a very small resort but has a large selection of hotels